-Our associated values underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.
+Our associated values underpin our teaching and learning, and they provide an environment which prepares our pupils to lead successful and happy lives.

 Formally known as St. John's C.E.
 Infant School, we have a long, proven tradition of educating children and young people in the Leigh area.
 Having originally opened in 1889 as an Infant School, St. John's has flourished into an 'outstanding' (OFSTED 2019) primary school.

 In September 2016, after an extensive building programme and much refurbishment, St. John's C.E.
 Infant School became formally known as Leigh St. John's C.E.
 Primary School.
 This means that rather than changing schools at the end of year two, pupils are taught in one place until they move on to high school.

 Emma Lightfoot, headteacher said: "The beauty of this new arrangement is that children don't have to go through that break in their education at the end of Y2.
 They get the continuity and consistency throughout their learning journey which, in turn, can only support effective learning outcomes for all children.
 It's a huge thing to happen to us, to change the organisation and the form of school that we have all known and loved for some time.
 It's a massive change, but it is a positive and exciting change which is needed to reflect the times."